avneesh0612/solana-nft-qr/README.md

 This QR code can't be used in localhost as it uses `http` and Solana Pay requires you to use `https` for security reasons.
 So you can test it out with [ngrok](https://ngrok.com/) or just deploy it using vercel or any hosting service you like!
 Once you have done this you can download the [Solflare](https://solflare.com/) mobile app and scan this QR code to mint your NFT!
 It was as simple as this 🎉

+Here is a brief description on how does this entire stuff actually work 👀 -

+Solflare would first decodes the solana protocol encoded URL from the QR code.
+It would then send a `GET` request to that decoded URL to fetch the metadata (label and icon).
+After fetching the metadata, it would send a `POST` request to the same decoded URL along with the user's public key in request body.
+Our custom API would then respond with a serialized transaction which would then decoded by Solflare and simulates the transaction to the user.
+More about it over here -- https://docs.candypay.fun/#how-does-candypay-work

 # Conclusion

 ## Credits